-5 Dietary Tips To Fight Inflammation In The Body
+7 Dietary Tips To Fight Inflammation In Your Body

-As is the case with most health concerns, diet plays a crucial role in both healing and prevention of inflammation…
+As is the case with most health concerns, what you eat plays a crucial role in both healing and prevention, so here we share 7 dietary tips that can help you deal with inflammation before it takes hold and becomes a serious health problem.

 Signs & Symptoms

-There are several “tell-tale” signs that can indicate that you’re suffering from chronic inflammation in your body.
-These include:
+Firstly, there are several signs that can indicate that you’re suffering from chronic inflammation in your body.
+Obvious signs include:

 - Skin irritations